ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 #### Infinite Loop

-The `while` statement fits well to implement [**infinite loops**](https://en.wikipedia.org/wiki/Infinite_loop).
+The `while` statement fits well when you need to implement an [**infinite loop**](https://en.wikipedia.org/wiki/Infinite_loop).
 This kind of loop continues as long as the program is running.

-You can find infinite loops in system software that runs until the computer is powered off.
-Examples are OS or microcontroller firmware.
-Computer games and monitor programs for collecting statistics also use such loops.
+You can meet infinite loops in system software.
+They run the whole time while a computer stays powered on.
+An example is the microcontroller firmware that checks some sensors cyclically.
+It happens in the infinite loop.
+Also, such loops are used in computer games, antiviruses, monitors of computer resources, etc.

-The `while` loop becomes infinite if its condition is always true.
-The easiest way to set such a condition is to call the `true` command.
-Here is an example of using it:
+The `while` loop becomes infinite if its condition always stays true.
+The easiest way to make such a condition is to call the `true` Bash built-in.
+Here is an example for doing that:
 {line-numbers: true, format: Bash}
 ```
 while true